kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

 * user creates Ingress resources
 * the ingress-controller Pod will list&watch ***All*** Ingress Resources in the cluster
-  * on bare-metal, the ingress-controller then call the cloud provider to sync the ingress L7 loadbalancing rules
+  * on cloud provider, the ingress-controller then call the cloud provider to sync the ingress L7 loadbalancing rules
-  * on cloud provider case, the ingress-controller then sync the nginx(or haproxy, etc) config and reload
+  * on bare-metal  case, the ingress-controller then sync the nginx(or haproxy, etc) config and reload
 * user out of cluster then can access service in the cluster by:
   * on bare-metal, accessing the node's ip on which ingress-controller Pod is